 Build Excitement with Carson Dellosa

 We offer a variety of materials that will spark your students’ creativity and get them thinking.
 Here are a couple of great resources:

 - Our STEM Guides help students dig deeper into real-life learning through the study of weather, travel, sports, cooking, construction, and much more.

 - Interactive Notebooks provide students with the opportunity to personalize their learning as they organize important skills and create meaningful portfolios that they can reference throughout the school year.

 Our students should walk into our classrooms in January excited about the learning possibilities ahead.
 Use what you know about your students to make learning more personal and meaningful.
-Resolve to be a catalyst for lifelong learning in 2019.
+Resolve to be a catalyst for lifelong learning.
 Happy New Year!